OctopusDeploy/blog/blog/2022-02/jenkins-eks-deployment/index.md

 You need to extend the repository to include a deployment YAML file for this example.
 Jenkins will use this deployment file to deploy to EKS.
 Add this file to the root level of your repository.

-This post uses the [Octopus Underwater app repository](https://github.com/OctopusSamples/octopus-underwater-app).
+This post uses the [Octopus underwater app repository](https://github.com/OctopusSamples/octopus-underwater-app).
 You can fork the repository and use the main branch to follow along.

-The jenkins-deploy branch contains the template files needed to complete the steps in this post.
-You'll have to replace some values with your own.
-I've included my values in this post as a reference.
+The jenkins-deploy branch contains the template files you need to complete the steps in this post.
+You have to replace some values with your own, but I've included my values in this post as a reference.

 Because you're working with Kubernetes, the agent needs to be configured with a config file.
 [Amazon's documentation](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/eks/update-kubeconfig.html) shows you how to configure your agent.